-Q. Will my violin hold its value?
+Q. Will my violin hold its worth?

-A. Don't be afraid to invest in a violin that you'll eventually want to upgrade; a well-chosen entry-level violin should hold its value quite well.
+A. Don't be afraid to invest in a violin that you'll eventually want to upgrade; a well-chosen entry-level violin should hold its worth quite well.
 This means you can sell it for close to what you bought it for when the time comes to upgrade to a better model, especially if you keep it in good condition.
-Some intermediate and professional violins will actually appreciate in value over the years.
+Some intermediate and professional violins will actually appreciate in worth over the years.